 An exciting range of career paths working with these populations are open to graduates of the Los Angeles clinical psychology PhD program, including:

 - Clinical and forensic therapy practice

 - Clinical supervision

 - Advocacy and social justice work in a variety of sociocultural and political contexts

-Applicants to the CSPP-LA Clinical PhD and PsyD programs select one of three emphasis areas:
+Applicants to the CSPP Los Angeles clinical PhD program will select one of three emphasis areas: